ryoyakawai/x-webmidi/README.md

  - AllNoteOff

 ## Requirements (as is 2014 Dec 15)
-Google Chrome to use this component.
-[Chrome](http://www.google.co.jp/intl/ja/chrome/browser/)
+[Google Chrome](http://www.google.co.jp/intl/ja/chrome/browser/) to use this component.

 ## Preparation
 ### Get component